Is Zerodha legit?

 Whether a financial provider like Zerodha is legit a very relevant question one can have.
 After all you trust Zerodha with your investment money and savings.
 It is also a very common question, we get this asked a number of times.

-One thing worth bearing in mind: all the brokers that you find on BrokerChooser are regulated by at least one top-tier authority.
+One thing worth bearing in mind: all the brokers that you find on BrokerChooser are regulated by at least one top-tier financial authority.
 So in this basic sense Zerodha is of course legit.
-Additionally, there are other factors you can take into account when you check the reliability of Zerodha, e.g. if Zerodha is listed on any exchange, provide two-step login, disclose transparently its financial result, etc.
+Additionally, there are other factors you can take into account when you check the legitimacy of Zerodha, e.g. if Zerodha is listed on any exchange, provide two-step login, disclose transparently its financial result, etc.